 - using Availability zone aware ExpressRoute Virtual Network Gateways

 Challenges of using multiple ExpressRoute circuits

 When you interconnect the same set of networks using more than one connection, you introduce parallel paths between the networks.
 Parallel paths, when not properly architected, could lead to asymmetrical routing.
-If you have stateful entities (for example, NAT, firewall) in the path, asymmetrical routing could block traffic flow.
-Typically, over the ExpressRoute private peering path you won't come across stateful entities such as NAT or Firewalls.
-That's why, asymmetrical routing over ExpressRoute private peering doesn't necessarily block traffic flow.
+If you have stateful entities, for example, a NAT or firewall in the path, asymmetrical routing could block traffic flow.
+Typically, over the ExpressRoute private peering path you don't come across stateful entities such as NAT or Firewalls.
+Therefore, asymmetrical routing over ExpressRoute private peering doesn't necessarily block traffic flow.

 However, if you load balance traffic across geo-redundant parallel paths, regardless of whether you have stateful entities or not, you would experience inconsistent network performance.
 These geo-redundant parallel paths can be through the same metro or different metro found on the providers by location page.

 Redundancy with ExpressRoute circuits in same metro